-This document details the Semi-Annual Performance Report questions and instructions for the Grants to Engage Men and Boys as Allies in the Prevention of Violence Against Women and Girls (EM Program).
+This document details the Semi-Annual Performance Report questions and instructions for the Grants to Engage Men and Youth in Preventing Domestic Violence, Dating Violence, Sexual Assault, and Stalking Program (EM Program).
 The performance report is due to OVW in JustGrants within 30 days of the end of the current reporting period (for the period ending June 30, the deadline is July 30; for the period ending December 30, the deadline is January 30).
 The performance report data will first be entered by the grantee into an online, interactive performance reporting form in the VAWA IMPACT Tool.
 Once the report has been completed online, the tool will generate a PDF for the grantee to download and submit into JustGrants.